 Woodland, CA 95695

 We understand the concerns associated with missing work or class time, but, above all else, preventing the spread of infection must be our top priority.
 With that in mind, MTI College is committed to providing opportunities to those who miss class time due to illness with the resources and information necessary to stay current in their studies.
-Since the appropriate remedies will vary depending on the courses an individual student is enrolled in, students missing class should contact the Director of Student Services, Rosamaria Cerezo, to coordinate a plan with their department chair to maintain their class progress during their absence.
+Since the appropriate remedies will vary depending on the courses an individual student is enrolled in, students missing class should contact the Dean of Students, Angela Pesce, to coordinate a plan with their department chair to maintain their class progress during their absence.
 Paul Mitchell the School students should contact the Future Professional Advisor, Nikki Montgomery.
 Their contact information is below.